-This deliverable represents the second version of the Sectoral Skills Strategy and Intelligence based on the gathered information throughout the first three years of the project ALBATTS (schematically represented in Figure 1).
-Until 2023, this information will be updated in subsequent third final release, following feedback received, new findings and recommendations stemming from different ALBATTS activities, such as desk research, webinars, and other stakeholder interactions.
+This deliverable represents the third version of the Sectoral Skills Strategy and Intelligence based on the gathered information throughout the four years of the project ALBATTS (schematically represented in Figure 1).

 The document is composed of two main parts; the first is the Sectoral Skills Strategy which contains the general strategic steps/actions that need to be followed to boost the overall re-/up-skilling and skills development within the European battery sector.
 Six focal areas are identified, each of them containing a list of steps and focus points (timeframe, target groups, rationales, and ALBATTS actions as example actions are specified).